DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 5 - Cloud Security Operations.md

         * a system for secure local access
         * typically a Virtualized KVM (Keyboad video mouse) system with access controls
         * single hardware station that provides phyiscal access to servers, but can easily be switched between those servers by changing a software setting
+        * access to the KVM should be logged and routine audits conducted
+        * KVMs provide secure access and prevent data loss
+        * MFA should be considered for KVM access
+        * Security Reqs
+            * Isolated data channels
+                * each channel connects to one host so that no data can be transferred between connected computers through KVM
+            * Tamper warning labels
+                * located on each side of the KVM
+            * Housing instrusion detection
+                * renders the KVM inorperable if the housing has been opened
+            * Fixed firmware
+                * prevents tampering
+            * Tamper-proof circuit boards
+            * Safer buffer design
+                * no memory buffer to retain data
+            * Selective USB access
+                * only recognize human interface USB devices, such as keyboards and mice, to prevent data transfer
+            * Push-button control
+                * require physical access to kvm to switch between between computers
     * **Jumpboxes**
         * as bastion host at the boundary of lower and higher security zones
         * CSPs offer services for this : Azure Bastion, AWS Transit Gateway